aidan-palmer/aidan-palmer.github.io/index.md

-I'm a computer science student interested in software development, primarily backend and systems development, as well as anything Linux-related.
+I'm a computer science student interested in systems software development and anything Linux-related.
+This is where I like to write about technical subjects that I find interesting.

-Feel free to drop me a message on [LinkedIn](https://www.linkedin.com/in/aidan-p/) if you want to connect (I'm currently looking for an internship).
+Feel free to drop me a message on [LinkedIn](https://www.linkedin.com/in/aidan-p/) if you want to connect.